jorunkel/bootstrap-grid-columns/README.md

 # bootstrap-grid-columns
 Makes bootstrap columns all the same height *for each* row!

+Have you ever wanted to get the columns in your Bootstrap grid all the same height?
+Yes, there are solutions for that out there.
+But did you also want to do this on a per-row basis?

+This plugin handles the case where you have a `<div class="row">...</div>` containing so many columns that they are wrapped in multiple rows.
+It adjusts the height of each column so that they are the same within their row.

 ## Features

 * Easy to use (just add the class `grid-columns` to your row)